Highline College Foundation Scholarship Applications for academic year 2022-2023 is now closed. Good luck to everyone who applied.

-Scholarships are available to Highline College full-time students including incoming, current, transfer, international, and undocumented students.
+Scholarships are available to Highline College full-time and part-time students including incoming, current, transfer, international, and undocumented students.

 Running Start students are only eligible for scholarships for credits taken summer quarter or credits taken in excess of 15 credits.

 Questions?
 Please call the Foundation office at (206) 592-3774 or email at Foundation@highline.edu.